Foundation Diet and Health

 Wheat sprouts also provide the body with antioxidants that can scavenge free radicals, lower LDL cholesterol levels, and alter immune functions by reducing the inflammatory response in people with autoimmune diseases.
 According to one study, the best conditions for developing high antioxidant content during germination are a 24-hour soaking time and a 7-day germination period with two waterings per day.
 3

-When wheat germinates, the phytic acid contained in the grain breaks down.
+The germination process breaks down the phytic acid contained in the wheat grain.
 Phytic acid has both advantages and disadvantages for the human organism.
 On the one hand, the acid binds minerals and trace elements in the human body, making them less available.
 On the other hand, phytic acid has an antioxidant effect and there is increasing discussion about its blood pressure-lowering effect, which is due to the delayed digestion of starch.
 You can read more about this in the article Phytic acid or phytate and soaking or germination .

 Dangers - Intolerances - Side effects